Simple API Integration

 1. AI-Powered API Discovery

-Modern development workflows use AI to automatically discover and suggest relevant APIs:
+Modern development workflows make use of AI to mechanically uncover and therefore counsel associated APIs:

 python